First Mithridatic War: Chaeronea and Orchomenos (86 BC)

 Denarius of Sulla, minted in Greece in 84-83 BC.
 The obverse features the head of Venus, his patron-goddess, while the reverse refer to the two trophies he built at Chaeronea.

 Tetradrachm of Athens minted under Sulla (86–84 BC), which also features the two trophies of Chaeronea on the reverse.

 Sulla could count on his five legions of 6,000 men each, plus about 10,000 Greek allies, against a Pontic army said to number between 60,000 (Memnon) and 120,000 soldiers (Appian), who vastly outnumbered Sulla, especially in cavalry.
 He moved his army to the Boeotian plain, probably to force a land battle, therefore offsetting his lack of naval power.
-Near Chaeronea, Sulla outmanoeuvred the Pontic forces in the preliminary moves of the battle, which prevented them from properly deploy their cavalry, scythed chariots and phalanx.
+Near Chaeronea, Sulla outmanoeuvred the Pontic forces in the preliminary moves of the battle, which prevented them from properly deploying their cavalry, scythed chariots and phalanx.
 Archelaus' army was pushed back and slaughtered during its flight, because there was no proper escape route from the Pontic camp.
 He retreated to Chalcis on the island of Euboea with only 10,000 soldiers.

 After his victory, Sulla moved northwards to face the arrival of an army sent by the official government in Rome, but while at Melitaea, he found out that Archelaus had received the reinforcement of another army of 80,000 soldiers led by the Pontic general Dorylaus.
 Archelaus landed in Greece and deployed again his forces in Boeotia, forcing Sulla to go back to confront him.
 Once again, Sulla thwarted the Pontic army' superiority in cavalry by digging trenches in the field near the city of Orchomenos, not far from Chaeronea.
 The battle was another Roman triumph, with 35,000 Pontic soldiers dead and 25,000 captured and sold into slavery.
 According to Sherwin-White, the main reason of Sulla’s victories was the great experience accumulated by his legions during the Social War, "to a level seldom reached before".
 He notes that less experienced legions fared much worse against Pontic armies in the subsequent Mithridatic Wars.

 Sulla erected three trophies on the sites of the twin battles, which were described by Plutarch as they still stood in his time.
 Two trophies have been uncovered, in 1991 for Chaeronea and 2004 for Orchomenos.
 These trophies were later used for his propaganda; they appeared on some of his coins and on his new signet ring.
 He also razed several Boeotian cities that had shifted their allegiance (Anthedon, Larymna, Halae).